In fact, after two years with LRI, the client was named one of the best places to work.

 “Exactly,” chorused a number of people.
 “It’s about us and where we focus our time and attention.”

-In the next year, the focus of our work shifted to business process improvement.
+In the next year, the focus of our work shifted to core process improvement.
 The strategic plan named two critical business processes that needed an overhaul.
 The first was the project tracking system.
 The basic systems were in place.
 But the system couldn’t tell them the status of each project.
 And there wasn’t enough financial information being fed into the system to enable managers to assess whether a given project was on budget – or in trouble.

 LRI began working with an internal team to blueprint the new tracking process.
 The specific responsibilities of each person at each step were established; inputs and outputs were defined; agreements were hashed out.
 A key realization was that senior managers needed to provide more input in order for the system to work effectively.